NBA Rumors: Jimmy Butler ‘On Thin Ice’ In Philadelphia, Reporter Says

 After an offseason in which they were, in the words of coach Brett Brown, “star-hunting,” the Philadelphia 76ers finally got their star in November when they made a trade with the Minnesota Timberwolves to acquire forward Jimmy Butler.
 Butler had a well-publicized falling out with Minnesota, in which he feuded with the team’s young stars.

 Since Butler arrived in Philadelphia, the Sixers have been successful on the court, with Butler averaging 19 points her game in a Sixers uniform.
-However, there have been signs of discord, starting with a January 4 report from ESPN which stated that Butler had “aggressively challenged” Brown during a film session, and had pushed for changes in the team’s offensive system more suited to his own style of play.
+However, there have been signs of discord, starting with a January 4 report from ESPN which stated that Butler had “aggressively challenged” Brown during a film session and had pushed for changes in the team’s offensive system more suited to his own style of play.

 That ESPN report had stated that “Butler’s sluggish assimilation into the Sixers environment is causing some concern about his long-term viability and fit with the organization,” as Butler can opt out of his contract and become a free agent following this season.